Clear Lake (California): Hydrology

+Geology

 Clear Lake is believed to be one of the oldest lakes in North America.
 The lake sits on a huge block of stone which slowly tilts northward at the same rate as the lake fills in with sediment, thus keeping the water at roughly the same depth.
 Core samples of the lake's sediments, taken by U.S. Geological Survey geologists in 1973 and 1980, indicate that the lake is at least 480,000 years old.
 Some experts feel that Mono Lake, to the east of the Sierra Nevada in California, is older than Clear Lake.
-However, the sedimentary history of Clear Lake is unbroken, while Mono Lake's sediments have been disturbed by past eruptions of the Long Valley Caldera and associated volcanoes.
+The sedimentary history of Clear Lake is unbroken, while Mono Lake's sediments have been disturbed by past eruptions of the Long Valley Caldera and associated volcanoes.

 At one time Clear Lake was even bigger than it is now, and included the Blue Lakes (to the northwest of Clear Lake).
 Volcanic eruptions and subsequent landslides changed the landscape dramatically, forever separating Clear Lake from the Blue Lakes and from its former westward drainage into the Russian River.